 Vacuum cleaners are trading power and capacity for convenience.
-But if a small vacuum won’t cut it for your house cleaning, canister vacuums still exist—and they’re better than ever.
-Comprised of three main parts—the canister (with the motor and filter), the hose, and the wand—today’s canister vacs still roll on wheels, but they’re lighter, so they can cover a lot of ground with ease.
+But if a small vacuum won’t cut it for house cleaning, canister vacuums still exist—and they’re better than ever.
+Composed of three main parts—the canister (with the motor and filter), the hose, and the wand—today’s canister vacs still roll on wheels, but they’re lighter, so they can cover a lot of ground with ease.

 - BEST OVERALL: Miele Grey Classic C1 Pure Suction Canister Vacuum

-- RUNNER-UP: Eureka NEN110A Whirlwind Bagless Canister Vacuum
+- RUNNER-UP: Eureka NEN110A WhirlWind Bagless Canister Vacuum

 - BEST BANG FOR THE BUCK: Eureka Mighty Mite 3670M Corded Canister Vacuum